mitzCanCode/Tetris/README.md

 ## My experience:
 This project actually turned out to be quite simpler than I was expecting.
-The algorith wasn't that hard to come up with and I can proudly say that the amount of AI used is minimal since i wanted to add an extra level of difficulty to this.
+The algorithm wasn't that hard to come up with and I can proudly say that the amount of AI used is minimal since i wanted to add an extra level of difficulty to this.

 It took me less than a day (as you can see by the commits too) to create the basic functionality of the game.